lambdamikel/Common-Lisp-Persistency-Manager/README.md

 have given that talk 10 years earlier, but missed the opportunity - too bad ;-)

-For RacerPro, starting in 2005, we have used this sofware for out license checker.
-Before becoming OpenSource, RacerPro was commercial, until 2013.
-The `.lic` license file format was actually a serialization produced by this persistency manager, but we obscured it by using an higher-base number format for the encoding (I believe we used the entire alphabet, so it was a base-26 encoding or something like that!).
-No customer ever managed to crack or alter this license scheme.
-It was just a serialized (but rather complex) `defpersistenclass license` object that was read in from the license file, detailing the properties and permissions of the license (e.g., unlocked features and expiriation date, etc.)
+For RacerPro, starting in 2005, we have used this sofware for our license checker.
+Before becoming OpenSource, RacerPro was commercial, until 2013, and required a software license for proper operation that needed to be purchased from Racer Systems.
+The `.lic` license file format was actually a serialized license class CLOS object, produced by this persistency manager.
+The `defpersistentclass racer-license` object detailed the properties and permissions granted by the license (e.g., unlocked features, expiriation date, type of product, license owner, etc.) We obscured the serialization by using a higher-base number format (I believe it was a base-26 encoding).
+No customer ever managed to crack or temper with the licenses :-)